japila-books/spark-sql-internals/docs/logical-operators/ProjectEstimation.md

 `estimate`...FIXME

-NOTE: `estimate` is used exclusively when `BasicStatsPlanVisitor` is requested to spark-sql-BasicStatsPlanVisitor.md#visitProject[estimate statistics and query hints of a Project logical operator].
+`estimate` is used when `BasicStatsPlanVisitor` is requested to [estimate statistics and query hints of a Project logical operator](BasicStatsPlanVisitor.md#visitProject).